 Healthline: What are some of the biggest risks to a woman who conceives at an older age?

 Dr. Gass: Medically speaking, the risks go up considerably with age.
-In women over 40, gestational diabetes is twice as common, and the risk for high blood pressure and placental problems, such as placenta previa (a condition in which the placenta covers the cervix) increases as well.
-A woman over 40 also experiences a 50 percent caesarian-section rate—much higher than the national average—because her uterus typically doesn’t function as efficiently to push the baby out.
-Older women may also be more prone to ectopic pregnancy (when an embryo implants outside of the uterus), which can be life threatening.
+Inwomen over 40, gestational diabetes is twice as common, and the risk for high blood pressure and placental problems, such as placenta previa (a condition in which the placenta covers the cervix) increases as well.
+A woman over 40 also experiences a 50 percent cesarian-section rate — much higher than the national average — because her uterus typically doesn’t function as efficiently to push the baby out.
+Older women may also be more prone to ectopic pregnancy (when an embryo implants outside of the uterus), which can be life-threatening.

 Pregnancy can be harder on your body as you age.
 It’s more difficult to snap back into shape and lose the baby weight.
 This is all assuming a woman is able to maintain her pregnancy.
-Overall, miscarriages are quite common for women of all ages—20 percent of pregnancies occurring among women in their 30s end in miscarriage.
-That’s one in five, which is high.
-But between ages 40 and 44, it shoots to 33 percent, or one in three.
+Overall, miscarriages are quite common for women of all ages — 20 percent of pregnancies occurring among women in their 30s end in miscarriage.
+That’s 1 in 5, which is high.
+But between ages 40 and 44, it shoots to 33 percent, or 1 in 3.
 And at age 45, it’s 50 percent.

 Healthline: How about risks to the baby?

-Dr. Gass: Babies conceived by older mothers are at a much greater risk for Down’s syndrome: At age 40, the risk is 1 in 100, which is 10 times higher than the risk of a 25-year-old (1 in 1250).
+Dr. Gass: Babies conceived by older mothers are at a much greater risk for Down syndrome: At age 40, the risk is 1 in 100, which is 10 times higher than the risk of a 25-year-old (1 in 1250).
 By age 49, the risk is 1 in 10.
 Factor in other birth defects or chromosomal abnormalities and the risk increases even more.
-That’s why many older women use donor eggs–you assume the risk of the (almost always younger) donor.
+That’s why many older women use donor eggs — you assume the risk of the (almost always younger) donor.
 Many of the older celebrities you see having babies are likely using donor eggs.
-Regardless of your age, it’s important to discuss genetic testing with your Ob/Gyn.
+Regardless of your age, it’s important to discuss genetic testing with your OB-GYN.
 Babies born to more mature women are also at greater risk for prematurity and stillbirth.